antonioleal/myslackbuilds/0/README.md

 * Install the package `github-cli` available from SlackBuilds.org

+* Install the package `jq` available from SlackBuilds.org

 * Install the package `meld` available from SlackBuilds.org

 * Other useful package is KDE's `Ark`, specially if you use the **0.sh** menu